 The pooled analysis of variance revealed the presence of sufficient genetic variability for all the traits studied (Table 1).
-The results also showed the significance of genotype X environment interaction for all the traits.
-Significant GXE interaction for yield and yield contributing traits in wheat had been reported by various other workers under different microclimatic cultivation conditions (El-Haddod, 1975 and Mondal and Das, 1985).
-However, linear component of variety X environment interaction was found significant for plant height only.
-It indicated that varieties do not differ for their regression on environmental index for this trait.
-For all the traits studied the non-linear (pooled deviation) component of GXE interaction was significant, that was due to presence of high genetic diversity in the material (Paroda and Hays,
+The results also showed the significance of genotype x environment interaction for all the traits.
+Significant G x E interaction for yield and yield contributing traits in wheat had reported by various other workers under different microclimatic cultivation conditions (El-Haddod, 1975 and Mondal and Das, 1985).
+However, linear component of variety x environment interaction was found significant for plant height only.
+It indicated that varieties do not differ for their regression on environmental

-^{} Author for correspondence.
+\ Author for correspondence.
 Present Address:

-1Department of Plant Breeding, College of Forestry and Hill Agriculture, G.B.
+&lt;sup>1 Department of Plant Breeding, College of Forestry and Hill Agriculture, G.B.
 Pant University of Agriculture and Technology, Hill Campus, Ranichauri, TEHRI GARHWAL (UTTARAKAHND) INDIA